vatlab/blog/content/post/sos-workflow-engine.md

 ---

-Because of the needs to use libraries and tools in different languages and to execute them on different systems such as clusters, bioinformaticians write a lot of scripts in different languages and face many challenges in developing, running, managing, sharing, and reproducing bioinformatic data analyses.
+Because of the needs to use libraries and tools in different languages and to execute them on different systems such as computer clusters, bioinformaticians write a lot of scripts in different languages and face many challenges in developing, running, managing, sharing, and reproducing bioinformatic data analyses.
 Notably,

-1. **Management of scripts**: With increasing number of scripts, some in multiple versions, some shared among projects, some written for and executed on remote systems, it can be difficult to share data analysis with others, and reproduce prior data analyses later on.
+1. **Management of scripts**: With increasing number of scripts, some in multiple versions, some shared among projects, some written for and executed on remote systems, it can be difficult to share data analyses with others, and reproduce prior data analyses at a later time.
 2. **Analyze large datasets**: It is tedious and error-prone to write scripts to analyze larger and larger amount of data as more and more work is needed for the "execution" part of the analysis.
 Additional work includes but not limited to refactoring scripts for batch execution, creation and submission